-As a means to match its long-term responsibility to replace water and sewer facilities when they reach the end of their useful lives with long-term funding investments, the District obtained legislative authority from the State to invest a portion of its capital facilities Replacement Fund in real property located in Orange County.
+As a means to match a portion of its long-term replacement cost for water and sewer facilities when they reach the end of their useful lives with long-term funding investments, the District obtained legislative authority from the State to invest a portion of its capital facilities Replacement Fund in real property located in Orange County.

-As of June 30, 2020, the District owns or has an interest in six properties with an approximate fair value of \$245 million.
-The District's income-producing real estate investments have a weighted average return (on original cost) for FY 2019-20 of 14.9%.
-Net revenues of \$12.5 million generated in FY 2019-20 from the District's real estate investments are retained within the Replacement Fund and effectively reduce future increases in user rates.
+As of June 30, 2021, the District owns or has an interest in six properties with an approximate fair value of \$271 million.
+The District's income-producing real estate investments have a weighted average return (on original cost) for FY 2020-21 of 11.2%.
+Net revenues of \$9.8 million generated in FY 2020-21 from the District's real estate investments are retained within the Replacement Fund and effectively reduce future increases in user rates.